computationalcognitivescience/lovelace/content/home.md

 This open textbook is released under a [CC-BY 4.0 license](https://creativecommons.org/licenses/by/4.0/) and the Scala software used herein is released under an [UGN GPL v3 license]() or any later version.
 This book is written in [Jekyll](https://jekyllrb.com) using the [tufte-jekyll](https://github.com/clayh53/tufte-jekyll) theme released under an [MIT license](https://github.com/fongandrew/hydeout/blob/master/LICENSE.md).
 The source code is available on Github [here](https://github.com/computationalcognitivescience/lovelace).

 ## How to cite this book
-Blokpoel, M. & van Rooij, I. (2020).
+Blokpoel, M. & van Rooij, I. (2021).
 Theoretical modeling for cognitive science and psychology.
 Retrieved year-month-day from [URL].

 ## In-progress
 At present this book is a living document, some sections have been written while others are still under construction.
 If the parts you are interested in aren't finished yet, please check back at a later time.
 Feedback and suggestions are welcome.

 ## About the authors
 [Mark Blokpoel](http://www.markblokpoel.com) is a computer scientist and computational cognitive scientist.
 [Iris van Rooij](irisvanrooijcogsci.com) is a psychologist and cognitive scientist.
 Both authors are based at Donders Institute for Brain, Cognition, and Behaviour, Radboud University.
-Van Rooij is currently writing parts of this book while at the Netherlands Institute for Advanced Study in the Humanities and Social Sciences ([NIAS](https://nias.knaw.nl)).
+Parts of this book were written while Van Rooij was at the Netherlands Institute for Advanced Study in the Humanities and Social Sciences ([NIAS](https://nias.knaw.nl)).
 Van Rooij and Blokpoel previously co-authored [Cognition and Intractability](https://cognitionandintractability.com) with Johan Kwisthout and Todd Wareham.

 ## Reuse of materials

 Parts of this book are based on materials that previously appeared in:

-van Rooij, I., & Baggio, G. (2020/in press).
-Theory before the test: How to build high-verisimilitude explanatory theories in psychological science. *Perspectives on Psychological Science*. [preprint](https://psyarxiv.com/7qbpr/)
+van Rooij, I., & Baggio, G. (2021).
+[Theory before the test](https://journals.sagepub.com/doi/full/10.1177/1745691620970604): How to build high-verisimilitude explanatory theories in psychological science. *Perspectives on Psychological Science*.

-van Rooij, I., & Blokpoel, M. (2020/in press).
-Formalizing verbal theories: A tutorial by dialogue. *Social Psychology*. [preprint](https://psyarxiv.com/r2zqy)
+van Rooij, I., & Blokpoel, M. (2020).
+[Formalizing verbal theories: A tutorial by dialogue](https://doi.org/10.1027/1864-9335/a000428). *Social Psychology, 51*(5), 285-298

-Specifically, parts of these papers were reused in the 'Conceptual Foundations' and the 'Math Concepts and Notation' sections.
+Specifically, parts of these papers were reused in the 'Conceptual Foundations', the 'Math Concepts and Notation', and 'Subset Choice' chapters.

 ## Acknowledgements